ajaykumarns/ajaykumarns.github.io/content/post/my-journey-to-being-fit.md

 * Day 5: Break
 * Day 6: Cycle to 1

-I've been quite consistent for the past 2 months gaining muscles but my weight loss has plateud around **77.5kg as of Dec 9th, 2024**.
-The stubborn belly fat refuses to disappear but I'm hopeful!
+After two months of consistency, I’ve gained muscle but my weight has plateaued at 77.5 kg (Dec 9, 2024).
+Belly fat remains stubborn, but I’m hopeful!

+# Recent Addition: Cardio
-Lately, I have started throwing in 30 minutes of cardio to my workout to increase fat loss.
+To accelerate fat loss, I’ve started adding 30 minutes of cardio to my routine:

-* Jump rope (15 mins)
+* Jump Rope: 15 minutes
-* Running/Inclined Walk/Elliptical (15 mins)
+* Running/Inclined Walk/Elliptical: 15 minutes

-# Diet regiment
+# Diet Regimen
-To lose weight, based on my limited research online I have decided to adopt **high protein, low carb diet**.
-For my current weight, I have decided to consume at least **62g of protein per day** (= 77kg * 0.8)
+To lose weight, I’m following a high-protein, low-carb diet.
+Based on my weight, I aim to consume at least 62g of protein per day (0.8g per kg body weight).

-Being lacto-vegetarian, it's
-quite hard to avoid/restrict carbs since most of the online recommendations are for consuming eggs, meat, fish, etc.. (strict no-no for me).

-Hence, here is typical diet:

 ### Breakfast
-  * I usually skip breakfast and hit the gym with just coffee + creamer.
+I usually skip breakfast and work out after just coffee + creamer.
+If I’m hungry, I opt for:
-  * But sometimes, if I'm quite hungry I choose one of the following:
-    * Protein bar (~10g protein) - [RiteBite Max Bar](https://amzn.in/d/imbthnU) is quite tasty but carbs could be lower ☹️
+* Protein bar (~10g protein): RiteBite Max Bar (carbs could be lower ☹️)
-    * 1 slice of bread with 2 cheese slices (~14g protein)
+* 1 slice of bread + 2 cheese slices (~14g protein)

 ### Lunch
-  * Being South Indian, it's quite hard to get away from rice.
-To reduce the carb load/hit from my rice intake, I do the following:
+Being South Indian, avoiding rice is tough.
+To reduce its impact, I:
   * Restrict my rice intake to 100g.
   * 1/3rd of the plate: Freeze the rice to reduce carb load, research article [here](https://pubmed.ncbi.nlm.nih.gov/26693746/)
   * 1/3rd of the plate: Fried Veggies (Broccoli, Cauliflower, French Beans)
   * 1/3rd of the plate:
     * 4 pieces of Tempeh Tofu.
 Hello Tempayy's [Thai Chilli Thins](https://amzn.in/d/eVsZQUl) are quite delicious!
 I just fry them for few minutes and eat with rice. (~10g of protein)
     * or 1-2 cups of chickpea (~20g of protein)
   * Yogurt (50-100g) - gives you (~10g of protein)
 ### Evenings
   * If I get too hungry, I end up munching something carby or take 1 protein bar.
 Need to find a good replacement to reduce my carb intake.
 ### Dinner
   * 1 scoop of Optimum Nutrition's [protein shake](https://amzn.in/d/2d9B8a7) - gives you (~24g of protein).
   * Add some fruits, almonds, nuts etc... into the mix.

 # Supplements